evensolberg/fitutils/fitrename/README.md

 > **NOTE:** Not all file types contain all of this information.
 Notably, FIT tends to be the most data-rich.
 You should do a dry run before attempting to rename files to ensure you get the expected result.

 If a file before attempting to rename a file, the application will check if the target already exists.
-If it does, a unique identifier will be appended thusly: `filename (unqiue_id)` where `filename` is the duplicate name.
+If it does, a unique identifier will be appended thusly: `filename (unique_id)` where `filename` is the duplicate name.